Getting a Low Interest Rate

-A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
-This prevents you from going through your whole application process and learning at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a specific number of points for you for a certain period of time during your application process.
+This saves you from working through your whole application process and learning at the end that your interest rate has gone up.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans usually costing more.
-A lender can agree to hold an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Rate lock periods can vary in length, between 15 to 60 days, with the longer period usually costing more.
+A lending institution can agree to freeze an interest rate and points for a longer span of time, like sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.

 Coastal Mortgage Corp. can answer questions about rate lock periods and many others.
-Call us: 504-866-5626.
+Give us a call: 504-866-5626.

 Do you have a question regarding a mortgage program?